 About Deptford X

 Founded in 1998, Deptford X is London’s longest-running visual arts festival.
-Each year, we stage a free, ten-day festival, working with hundreds of artists to locate art at the centre of everyday life for all of the area’s communities.
+Between 1999 and 2023, we staged a free annual ten-day festival, working with hundreds of artists to locate art at the centre of everyday life for all of the area’s communities.
+From 2025, we plan to have our first ever Deptford X Biennial.
+This evolution from an annual to the biennial model will give us more time and capacity to work in-depth with our communities, and to support/collaborate with artists and audiences in various ways, throughout the year.

 Our Vision